 - 2) A minimum slope of 1:6 (2" in 12") is required.
-Where the designed slope is less than 1:4 (3/12), the engineered shop drawing package must be accompanied by manufacturer's literature confirming that this application is acceptable. - 3) Roofs with designed slopes less than the stated minimum (such as curved applications) will be considered for a RoofStar Guarantee provided - 1) the design and installation details are submitted in writing to the Guarantee Program Administrator prior to the tendering of documents. - 2) a written Variance is issued by the RoofStar Guarantee Program prior to close of tender.
+Where the designed slope is less than 1:4 (3/12), the engineered shop drawing package must be accompanied by manufacturer's literature confirming that this application is acceptable. - 3) Roofs with designed slopes less than the stated minimum (such as curved applications; see also Part 9 PANELS) will be considered for a RoofStar Guarantee provided - 1) the design and installation details are submitted in writing to the Guarantee Program Administrator prior to the tendering of documents. - 2) a written Variance is issued by the RoofStar Guarantee Program prior to close of tender.

-See also 9 PANELS.
+See also Part 9 PANELS.